BSkyB/aokay/README.md

 aokay allows you to make assertions on which variables or events are being sent to Omniture. aokay exposes simple methods such as `page_should_be_tracked_in_omniture page_name` which can be added to your tests.

+### RSpec Expectations

+You can use RSpec Expectations within RSpec specs or Cucumber step definitions.

+To check page tracking in Adobe SiteCatalyst:

+`expect('https://sky.com/testing').to be_tracked_as :url`

 ### Cucumber

 To use with Cucumber, require the following file, which exposes aokay as a Cucumber mixin.